Shadi-Shwiyat/holbertonschool-web_front_end/flexbox/README.md

 4. #### Playing around with the spacing between flex service items Using the files from the previous task for this task:

-    In 4-styles.css file, within the Grid section
+    In your 5-index.html file, inside the Header section

-    - In .col-1-3 selector
-        - Replace the current width with calc((100% / 3) - 2rem)
+    - Wrap the div with class header-logo and the nav with class navbar-menu with a div that has header-container as a class In your 5-styles.css file,
+    - Inside the /* Header section
-    - In .col-1-2 selector
+    - Add a selector for the header-container class
-        - Replace the current width with calc((100% / 2) - 2rem)
-    - In [class*='col-']
+        - Property: display, Value: flex
+        - Property: justify-content, Value: space-between
+    - Remove header-logo and header-logo a rules
-        - Remove the padding declaration
+    - Remove the navbar-menu rule

-        - Set Property: margin to 1rem
-    - In ul.row declaration
-        - Replace the current margin with -1rem
+    - In the variables section

+        - Remove
+            - header-logo-position
+            - header-logo-link-display
+            - header-logo-link-position
+            - header-logo-link-top
+            - header-logo-link-left
 5. #### Flexify the header
 6. #### Flexify the navbar
 7. #### Align center logo and navbar